 Bike Path Safety

 While you may be riding on a bike path and not the road, anyone on a bike is subject to the same traffic laws as a vehicle.
-What this means is you must stop at stop signs, obey marked paths, and make sure to ride on the right hand side and pass on the left.
-That being said, try to remember that you are sharing the bike path with pedestrians and you must yield to them and travel at safe speeds.
+What this means is you must stop at stop signs, obey marked paths.
+Make sure to ride on the right hand side and pass on the left.
+That being said, try to remember that you are sharing the bike path with pedestrians.
+You must yield to them and travel at safe speeds.

 Biking on the Beach